Characters: Doctor Who Villains

 - Empty Shell: The Beast's body, as its mind has escaped to possess Toby and the Ood.

 - Evil Is Not Well Lit: Invoked by the Beast and lampshaded by the Doctor.
-The Beast preys on basic, quite childish fears within people to defeat them, such as fear of the dark.
+The Beast preys on basic, childish fears within people to defeat them, such as fear of the dark.
 As soon as the humans get the lights in the Sanctuary Base working again they feel better.

 - Evil Sounds Deep: He shares a voice actor with Sutekh.

 - Fantastic Racism: The Beast treats human beings as nothing more than pathetic, fearful monkeys that are no danger to it.
-The only character it treats with even a hint of respect is the Doctor, only because he can insightfully analyse it and form a plan to fight it.
+The only character it treats with even a hint of respect is the Doctor, and only because he can insightfully analyse it and form a plan to fight it.